tlswg/tls13-spec/draft-ietf-tls-tls13.md

 client_write_iv or server_write_iv, and the additional data input is empty (zero length).
 Derivation of traffic keys is defined in {{traffic-key-calculation}}.

-The plaintext is the concatenation of TLSPlaintext.fragment, TLSPlaintext.type, and any padding bytes (zeros).
+The plaintext is the concatenation of TLSInnerPlaintext.fragment, TLSInnerPlaintext.type, and any padding bytes (zeros).

 The AEAD output consists of the ciphertext output from the AEAD encryption operation.
-The length of the plaintext is greater than TLSPlaintext.length due to the inclusion of TLSPlaintext.type and any padding supplied by the sender.
+The length of the plaintext is greater than TLSInnerPlaintext.length due to the inclusion of TLSInnerPlaintext.type and any padding supplied by the sender.
 The length of the AEAD output will generally be larger than the plaintext, but by an amount that varies with the AEAD algorithm.
 Since the ciphers might